ferrous-systems/rust-training/training-slides/src/introduction.md

 We have a standard grouping of *lessons* into *modules*, but this can be customised according to customer needs.
 The modules have dependencies - that is, pre-requisite knowledge required to get the most out of a particular module.
 The dependencies are shown in the following graphic.

-Most of our modules are available now (shown in blue), but some are still in development and will be available in the future (shown in grey).
+Most of our modules are available now (shown in green), but some are still in development and will be available in the future (shown in grey).
+We also have stand-alone courses (shown in blue).

 ## Ferrous Systems' Rust Training Modules